Every week, we at Kerry Consulting interview literally dozens of people who have an interest in developing their careers with a different employer.

 Losing a year or two in your career development may result in you not achieving all that you could (and should) over the course of your entire career.

 Once you have worked through the above points you will be in good shape to actually resign.
-You should write a brief resignation note and present it to the appropriate person in your organization.
+You should write a brief resignation note and present it to the appropriate person in your organisation.
 You need to be firm at this point and recognize that as a valued staff member you will probably come under considerable pressure to alter your decision.

 The best approach is to keep the meeting brief and focused.
-State your intention to pursue your career elsewhere, thank your employer for the opportunity of working in their organization but state clearly that your decision is irrevocable and that you would appreciate it if you could be granted the courtesy of not discussing the matter further.
+State your intention to pursue your career elsewhere, thank your employer for the opportunity of working in their organisation but state clearly that your decision is irrevocable and that you would appreciate it if you could be granted the courtesy of not discussing the matter further.

 Once one involves oneself in lengthy discussions, the likelihood of emotions rather than rationality dictating outcomes becomes much higher.
 It is entirely in your interests to manage the process in a warm, friendly, professional but ultimately brisk and decisive manner.